leafOfTree/WindowTabs/README.md

 It was originally developped by Maurice Flanagan in 2009 and was back then provided as a free and paid version.
 The author has now open-sourced the utility.
 See the original repository here : https://github.com/mauricef/WindowTabs

 I forked from payaneco repository which forked from redgis.
-And it just compiles and runs successfully in my Win7 64bit.
+And it just compiles and runs successfully on my Win7 64bit.

 <img alt="screenshot" src="https://raw.githubusercontent.com/leafOfTree/leafOfTree.github.io/master/windowtabs-screenshot.png" width="600" />